igismo/testbedGS/README.md

 - mysqlMaster
 - expMaster

+Note that the mysql database format is exactly same as the original emulab/deter ...
+So to make it a copy of the live deter minibed db was copied ...

 Each of them canbe started as a docker container for now, though the intention was to allow any combination of physical, VM and container mixture.